glic3rinu/passlib/docs/lib/passlib.hash.fshp.rst

 .. note::

-    While the SHA-2 variants have no critical security vulnerabilities, PBKDF1 has been deprecated in favor of PBKDF2 due to various general weaknesses, and FSHP has been listed as insecure by it's author;
+    While the SHA-2 variants of PBKDF1 have no critical security vulnerabilities, PBKDF1 itself has been deprecated in favor of it's successor, PBKDF2.
+    Furthermore, FSHP has been listed as insecure by it's author (for unspecified reasons);
     so this scheme should probably only be used to support existing hashes.

 Usage